There is a Chinese proverb that says, “Man who waits for roast duck to fly into mouth must wait a very, very long time.”

 About the Author

-Julia Smith, CEM, is Senior Vice President of National Sales at GES, where she has been collaborating with exhibition clients for more than 28 years.
-She is currently serving as President of ESCA and is a past Chairperson of IAEE.Follow on Twitter More Content by Julia Smith
+Julia Smith, CEM, CTA is Senior Vice President of Exhibition Sales at GES, where she has been collaborating with exhibition clients for more than 29 years.
+She is immediate past President of ESCA and is a past Chairperson of IAEE.Follow on Twitter More Content by Julia Smith